 First of all, it helps keep the good air coming and any bad air going.
 In most indoor spaces, the air is pretty still and may stop the plant from getting the gasses it needs and, in turn, keep any harmful gasses surrounding the plant.
 Since air is essential for the plant to breathe and go through photosynthesis, keeping the air fresh is essential.

 Second, by not having any air moving around the plant, dust and debris can build up on the leaves.
-When this happens, sunlight may be blocked, and the ability for the plant to go through the process of exchanging gasses can be impaired.
+When this happens, sunlight may be blocked, and the ability of the plant to go through the process of exchanging gasses can be impaired.

 Another benefit of fans that can help with your plant’s growth is that it moves the stagnant air surrounding the plant.
 When the air around the plant is too thick, it can prevent the proper processes of photosynthesis from happening, including releasing water vapor through the leaves.
 This messes with the plants breathing and drinking system and can impact its growth.